RebeccaFan/Agribot-Documentation/loadcell.md

 float outputml;
 ```

-These first three lines are just defining variables used through out the program
+These first three lines are just defining variables used through out the program.
 dataInPin is set to A0, for this exact code to work you must connect the output of the op-amp to pin A0 on the arduino nano.
 This is where the voltage will be read in from.

 ```